benjaminhuanghuang/react-hooks-train-ticket/_notes/pwa.md

   }
 ```

-manifest.json: define the icon, name of the web application
+1. Create html file for each react app/page

-## Create html file for each react app/page
+2. Setup path for each of module

-## Modify webpack config in paths.js
+Modify webpack config in paths.js
 ```
   appHtml: resolveApp('public/index.html'),
   appIndexJs: resolveModule(resolveApp, 'src/index'),